Chromebooks started as the ultimate budget laptop.

 Can I install Chrome OS on a computer myself?

-However, with a bit of ingenuity, it’s possible to separate the two.
+With a bit of ingenuity, it’s possible to separate the two.
 You can modify Chromebooks extensively, including installing Windows and Linux.
 And you can install Chrome OS on a non-Chromebook computer.

 Another option is to install Chrome OS directly.
-There’s a project, Project Croissant (formerly known as Chromefy), which aims to make the standard, Google-issue Chrome OS available on any device.
+There’s Project Croissant (formerly known as Chromefy), which aims to make the standard, Google-issue Chrome OS available on any device.
 Right now, it works only on devices that can boot from live USB.
 This requires a bit of technical know-how and doesn’t work on everything.
 On the plus side, it’s free.
 The download and installation guide is here.